jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ## Objectives

+* Explain the problem that automation tooling for Linux provides
-* Linux Orchestration and Automation tools
+* Identity Current orchestration and automation tools
-  * Vagrant
-  * Packer
-  * Automation tools
-  * Secrets Management
+* Explain the role of Hashicorp in the realm of automation tools
+* Describe the process to automate the installation of Linux Operating Systems
+* Explain the concept of secrets management in automation
+* Identify a solution for deploying complete applications using automation tooling on Linux

 ## Outcomes